V2power/vgmdownloader/README.md

 ![](https://github.com/V2power/vgmdownloader/blob/main/img/example.png)

-Check out my YouTube playlist [V2's Amazing OSTs Collection](https://www.youtube.com/playlist?list=PLCEnyc2Sz_q6FHjfDSATEsal-UvEjslo_).
+Check out my YouTube playlist: [V2's Amazing OSTs Collection](https://www.youtube.com/playlist?list=PLCEnyc2Sz_q6FHjfDSATEsal-UvEjslo_).

 I've choose only the best of the bests.
 There is some bangers in this collection, I hope you like it!